 5 Nail Shapes (& How to Get ’Em)

 Almond?
 Coffin?
 Stiletto?
-The team at L.A.’s Enamel Diction shows us how it’s done.
+Fariha Ali, aka @nailjob, shows us how it’s done.

 Occasionally, beauty crosses over from general upkeep right into the borderline baffling.
 Just when we’re getting the hang of curling our eyelashes, it’s as if we’re also expected to have magician-like makeup tricks in our back pockets.
-Turns out the phenomenon extends right over into nails, too—right when we thought we were ready to call it a day, as we’d mastered the at-home gel mani.
-It turns out there’s a whole other side to our nails we hadn’t taken into account: shaping.
-As in, the fact that there’s a whole lot more beyond muttering out whatever first comes to mind, when your nail girl prompts, “Round or square?”
-(Just us?!).
-So during a recent trip to Los Angeles, we stopped by Enamel Diction to chat with Fariha Ali (her Instagram, @nailjob, is not to be missed) to try to get a handle on the...situation.
+Turns out the phenomenon extends right over into nails, too—right when we thought we were ready to call it a day, as we’d mastered the at-home gel mani, it turns out there’s a whole other side to our nails we hadn’t taken into account: shaping.
+As in the fact that there’s a whole lot more beyond deciding on square versus round.
+So during a recent trip to Los Angeles, we chatted with Fariha Ali (her Instagram, @nailjob, is not to be missed) to try to get a handle on the shaping situation.
 Here, she introduces us to the five most popular nail shapes and how to get (and keep) them.

 Almond & Oval